EliasL/RN2483-on-nRF52/RN2483-Library/README.md

 ## Comments on development

-First of all, the usefulness of the NordicSnippets by Anders Nore cannot be exaggerated.
+The usefulness of the NordicSnippets by Anders Nore cannot be exaggerated.

-Second, the RN2483 is often used with an arduino, and then also sometimes with a [XBee Shield](http://wiki.seeedstudio.com/XBee_Shield_V2.0/).
+The RN2483 is often used with an arduino, commonly through a [XBee Shield](http://wiki.seeedstudio.com/XBee_Shield_V2.0/).
 The shield includes signal gate which only opens for certain voltages.
 The UART of an arduino is around 5V, whereas the nRF52 uses a 3.3V UART.
 The gate in the shield stops some the nRF52's signals in a manner I admittedly do not quite understand, but in one way or another, the signal is disturbed.
 We decided to create our own shield in order to bypass the gate.

-Lastly, when sending a command from the nRF52, some pseudo code could look like this:
+When sending a command from the nRF52, some pseudo code could look like this:
 ```C
 sendCommand("Command");
 ```